Work and Play | Finding the Balance

-Work and play: two seemingly opposite parts of our life that, for many folk, likely seem to be in conflict with each other.
+Work and play are two seemingly opposite parts of our life that, for many folk, are likely in conflict with each other.
+We're constantly driven to work longer and harder, yet we crave more time to rest, relax and play.

 Heal Yourself, Heal The World